Tuesday, September 30, 2008

 "Please Go Home" - From the Stones' album, Flowers, "Please Go Home" features the famous Bo Diddley Beat and some more 'kiss-off' lyrics.

-"I don't want to be on my own
+"I don't want to be on my own"Lot To Learn" - Is this song about Axl?

 Cause I can't talk much better alone